Affine logic for constructive mathematics

 then its linear negation is divergence.

-However, in the absence of countable choice, it is often better to define a Cauchy sequence to come with a \emph{function} $K_\ep$, and Bishop presumably understands a divergent sequence to come with functions $N_k,M_k$.
-But the corresponding formulas
+However, in the absence of countable choice, it is often better to consider a Cauchy sequence as coming with a \emph{function} $K_\ep$, and Bishop presumably understands a divergent sequence to come with functions $N_k,M_k$.
+But if we write out the assertions of such functions by hand, the corresponding formulas

-are no longer de Morgan duals.
+are no longer De Morgan duals.
 G\"{o}del's ``Dialectica'' interpretation ~\cite{godel:dialectica,depaiva:dialectica-like,paiva:dialectica-chu,hofstra:dialectica} automatically does this sort of ``Skolemization'', so that~\eqref{eq:cauchy} and~\eqref{eq:div} would be interpreted as~\eqref{eq:skcauchy} and~\eqref{eq:skdiv} respectively; but this doesn't solve the problem that the two pairs are not each other's negations.

-Another approach is to write~\eqref{eq:cauchy} and~\eqref{eq:div} using the propositions-as-types interpretation into dependent type theory.
+Instead, we can write~\eqref{eq:cauchy} and~\eqref{eq:div} using the propositions-as-types interpretation into dependent type theory.
 This gives

 which include the Skolem functions automatically, due to the ``type-theoretic axiom of choice'' $\prod_{x:A} \sum_{y:B} C(x,y) \cong \sum_{f:A\to B} \prod_{x:A} C(x,f(x))$.
-It should be possible to realize~\eqref{eq:patcauchy} and~\eqref{eq:patdiv} as linear negations in a fiberwise Chu construction on a (non-posetal) comprehension category, whose internal logic would be some kind of dependent linear type theory (a ``classical linear'' version of~\cite{vakar:deplin}). \end{rmk}
+Moreover,~\eqref{eq:patcauchy} and~\eqref{eq:patdiv} are still De Morgan duals with respect to $\Sigma$ and $\Pi$.
+Therefore, we can obtain them from the antithesis translation of~\eqref{eq:lcauchy} applied to the propositions-as-types hyperdoctrine mentioned in \cref{eg:flim-hd}. \end{rmk}